infiniteluke/emdaer/README.md

 <p>And give it a whirl:</p>
 <pre><code class="lang-sh">npm run emdaer
 </code></pre>
+<p>NOTE: By default, emdaer checks for existing changes to your READMEs before writing.
+If it detects changes, it will provide a prompt asking if you would like to overwrite the README with the newly generated content.
+If you accidentally edited README directly, you will want to answer <code>n</code> to the prompt, move any changes to the respective .emdaer/.emdaer.md file, and rerun emdaer.
+In the case where you may be writting your README incrementally and running emdaer multiple times, you can either answer <code>Y</code> to the prompt or use the <code>--yes</code> flag to skip the prompt all together.
+In both cases, emdaer will overwrite the README with the newly generated content.</p>
 <p></p><h2 id="core-plugins">Core Plugins</h2><p></p>
 <ul>
 <li><strong><a href="packages/plugin-contributors-details-github">@emdaer/plugin-contributors-details-github</a></strong> An emdaer plugin that gathers and renders contributor details from GitHub</li>